 These two Zuiko 12-40mm f/2.8 lenses allow a minimum focusing distance of 0.2 m (7.87 inches) and a maximum magnification of 0.3x (0.6x at 35mm equivalent).
 They also have the same dimensions (69.9 x 84mm) and are lightweight at 382 grams (0.84 lb).
 So basically, OM System retained all the features and looks of the Olympus version.

 The Zuiko 12-40mm F2.8 Pro and Pro II also don’t have image stabilization.
-Yet, the key difference between them is that the latter features the more advanced IP53-rated weather sealing instead of the conventional IPX1.
-It also employs fluorine coating, which repels water, oil, and dust.
+Yet, the key difference between them is that the latter features more advanced IP53-rated weather sealing instead of the conventional IPX1.
+It also employs fluorine coating, repels water, oil, and dust.
 In short, the Pro II is more protected in severe situations.